 Throughout the over-the-phone application process, you will be provided with the opportunity to input and correct information, but if you hang up before completing a claim, you will need to start over again.
 When you first file a claim over the phone, the state will issue you a PIN number, which you will use to access your information.

-Requirements for Unemployment Registration
+Requirements for Louisiana Unemployment Registration

 Unemployment registration in Louisiana occurs on a weekly basis and each week you must continue to meet the eligibility requirements.
 As long as you meet the following requirements each week, you can file a claim for unemployment benefits:

-• You are unemployed through no fault of your own.
+- You are unemployed through no fault of your own.

-• You are available to work each day of the week.
+- You are available to work each day of the week.

-• You are an official Louisiana state resident.
+- You are an official Louisiana state resident.

-• You keep a record of submitting at least three job applications each week.
+- You keep a record of submitting at least three job applications each week.

 If you reject a job offer at any time, you must immediately notify the state Department of Labor and explain why the job was not suitable.
 If you are employed part-time, you must report all of your earnings on a consistent basis.

 If this occurs, the department will collect more information from both parties, and make a ruling as to whether or not you qualify for unemployment benefits.
 If the state rules in favor of your employer, you will not be able to file for unemployment benefits.
 If you do not agree with the final decision, you have the right to file an unemployment denial appeal.

-Documents Required When You File For Unempployment
+Documents Required When You File For Unemployment in Louisiana

 Before starting a phone or online application for unemployment in Louisiana, you should have the following documents and information within reach:

-• Social security number
+- Social security number

-• Work and income history
+- Work and income history

-• Job contact details
+- Job contact details

-• School registration records (if enrolled in school)
+- School registration records (if enrolled in school)

-• Banking information (if signing up for direct deposit)
+- Banking information (if signing up for direct deposit)

 Before you file for unemployment, be prepared to answer questions about the following.

-• Past and current wages
+- Past and current wages

-• Pensions and other government benefits
+- Pensions and other government benefits

 - Workers’ compensation claims

 - Your availability to work

-• Educational background
+- Educational background

-• Vacation, severance, holiday, and bonus pay received
+- Vacation, severance, holiday, and bonus pay received

 If you are still asking yourself, “How can I sign up for unemployment over the phone?” you should consider utilizing the “Easy Call” option.
 Easy Call allows applicants to quickly access, submit, or check the status of their unemployment claims, appeals, and past benefit payments.